oslabs-beta/spyglass/SETUP.md

 <br/>

 ## Install Helm and Kube-Prometheus-Stack
-Helm is a package manager for Kubernetes that manages and packages all the necessary resources for your Kubernetes cluster in a chart.
+Helm is a package manager for Kubernetes that manages and packages all the necessary resources for your Kubernetes cluster in a single unit called a chart.
 See documentation at this [link](https://helm.sh/docs/intro/quickstart/).

 Kube-Prometheus-Stack is a Helm chart that includes a set of applications to monitor Kubernetes clusters.
 See documentation at this [link](https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/README.md).